carltongibson/notes/README.md

 Beyond that, I'm your host here, and so I ask you to be polite, to everyone here, as if you were in my home.
 If you're not, I will ask you to leave.

 Have fun! ❤️

+## My notes on misc.

+The **content** bit of this repo, is the source for the [/notes/](https://noumenal.es/notes/) section on my website.
+You can head over there to read that. 👀